- Completing a course

 - Study plan

 - A study plan contains the contents of studies in a given field.
-It defines required, selective and elective courses for each year of the studies.
+It defines compulsory, compulsory-elective and elective courses for each year of the studies.

 - A programme is the basic unit for categorisation of studies at universities into the individual areas of studies.
 A programme is bound with a faculty or university, which submit programs to the Accreditation Committee of the Ministry of Education, Youth and Sports for assessment and approval.